Comparing Targeted Therapy vs Immunotherapy: An Essential Guide

 Factors Influencing Success Rates

-The success rates of both targeted therapy and immunotherapy can be influenced by several factors.
+Several factors can influence the success rates of both targeted therapy and immunotherapy.
 One of the most critical factors is the type of cancer being treated.
 Some cancers respond better to these therapies than others.
 For instance, certain types of lung, breast, and colorectal cancers have shown positive response rates to targeted therapies.

 The genetic makeup of the cancer cells also plays a significant role.
 The presence of specific genetic mutations can make the cancer cells more susceptible to these therapies.
 That’s why genetic testing is often conducted to identify the most effective treatment approach.